Neutrollized/free-tier-gke/README.md

 When Dataplane V2 is enabled, one of the things you may notice is the absence of **kube-proxy** in the cluster.
 That's becuase it has been replaced by Cilium CNI!
 It replaces iptables as compoent that controls connections between pods (and between nodes).
 Iptables is an old-school (albeit, extensive and powerful) program that allows the configuration of (mainly static) IP packet filter rules in a Linux kernel firewall and was never meant for something as dynamic as a Kubernetes environment.
 The sheer number of iptables rules in very large clusters makes scaling difficult and hence a kube-proxy replacement such as Cilium would be very welcomed in such a scenario.

-In my opinion, GKE Dataplane V2 may not be suitable for production just quite yet due to some of its current [limitations](https://cloud.google.com/kubernetes-engine/docs/concepts/dataplane-v2#limitations), but I expect this technology to get picked up by other cloud providers and mature further over the next few years.
+In my opinion, GKE Dataplane V2 may not be suitable for production just quite yet due to some of its current [limitations](https://cloud.google.com/kubernetes-engine/docs/concepts/dataplane-v2#limitations), but I expect this technology to get picked up by other cloud providers which will help it mature further over couple of years.

 ## Example Kubernetes Deployment
 I've included an example deployment of nginx with *LoadBalancer* (GCP ALB) service.
 Please note that the deployment does provision an GCP load balancer so this will incur extra charges if you leave it running for too long.